syncfusion-content/uwp-docs/uwp/Radial-Menu/Getting-Started.md

 Dependent assembly: Syncfusion.SfShared.UWP

-The following code sample shows how to create the SfRadialMenu from code-behind and XAML.
+The following code sample shows how to create the UWP Radial Menu from code-behind and XAML.
 {% tabs %}
 {% highlight xaml %}
 <Page xmlns:navigation="using:Syncfusion.UI.Xaml.Controls.Navigation">